raoul2000/yii2-workflow/guide/about-workflows.md

 - when a model enters in a status
 - when a model leaves a status

-For even more control, each event from the above list is splitted its *before* and *after* subtype.
+For even more control, each event from the above list is splitted its *before* and *after* variation.
 When working with events, it is important to understand when each one is fired so to choose the appropriate one to perform a task.
 In the previous example we have declared an *event handler* in charge of sending a mail to the corrector people, when the post changes from status 'draft' to 'correction'.
 That's already something, but it doesn't completely satisfies our requirement which was :